 The use of "technology-assisted media" in the delivery of mental health services (or TeleMental Health) has generated a lot of confusion and controversy.
-First of all, many therapists are confused about what even constitutes TeleMental Health, which is much more far-reaching than many people realized.
+First of all, many therapists are confused about what even constitutes TeleMental Health, which is much more far-reaching than many people realize.
 Basically, if a device requires electricity and you're using it to deliver mental health care, you're practicing TeleMental Health.
-This includes, phones (voice and texts), computers & tablets (email, billing, or storage of files), fax machines, the Internet (cloud storage of records, billing transactions, video-conferencing, or even recommending apps and websites to clients).
+This includes phones (voice and texts), computers & tablets (email, billing, or storage of files), fax machines, the Internet (cloud storage of records, billing transactions, video-conferencing, or even recommending apps and websites to clients).
 There are also a multitude of ethical issues and requirements related to each of these options, and every therapist's ethics code now states we need training in TeleMental Health.
-This is why Georgia's Composite Board passed a law requiring masters level licensed therapists to complete six hours of training in TeleMental Health.
+This is why Georgia's Composite Board passed a law requiring masters-level licensed therapists to complete six hours of training in TeleMental Health.
 Georgia is a model state for TeleMental Health law and regulations, and Dr. Beaton-York will provide information and resources for all 50 states.
-This workshop will help clarify numerous concerns and address the ethical requirements and considerations we all need to be making, including updated information regarding crossing state lines and HIPAA compliant requirements that have changed due to COVID-19.
+This workshop will help clarify numerous concerns and address the ethical requirements and considerations we all need to be making, including updated information regarding crossing state lines and HIPAA-compliant requirements that have changed due to COVID-19.

 Presented by: Becky Beaton-York, Ph.D.

-Dr. Beaton-York has been on the Georgia Psychological Association's Ethics Committee since 2010 and Ethics Chair since July 2014.
+Dr. Beaton-York has been on the Georgia Psychological Association's Ethics Committee since 2010 and Ethics Chair from 2014-2021.
 She was also the Ethics Chair for the Licensed Professional Counselor’s Association of Georgia (LPCA-GA) for two years and has taught literally hundreds of ethics workshops since 2000.
 You may have seen her on one of the 60 episodes that she filmed as the featured psychologist on TLC's "Hoarding: Buried Alive."
 She has also made recent appearances on The Anderson Cooper Show, Good Morning America, and CNN Headline News.
 Dr. Beaton-York's primary passion is teaching and mentoring, which inspired her to start The Knowledge Tree.
 She has served as Adjunct Faculty at Georgia State University and now Emory's Department of Psychology.
 Dr. Beaton-York was voted Counselor Educator of the Year by LPCA-GA in 2005 and received their Lifetime Achievement Award in 2015.

 - 8:30 - 9:00 Registration